nf-core/eager/docs/usage.md

 #### `--genome` (using iGenomes)

 Alternatively, the pipeline config files come bundled with paths to the Illumina iGenomes reference index files.
-If running with docker or AWS, the configuration is set up to use the [AWS-iGenomes](https://ewels.github.io/AWS-iGenomes/) resource.
+If running with Docker or AWS, the configuration is set up to use the [AWS-iGenomes](https://ewels.github.io/AWS-iGenomes/) resource.